SCMxASI/Comparing-Machine-Learning-Models-for-Text-Classification/README.md

 Note: "* I don't upload any "LIBRARIES" which are essential to run this program.
 Kindly install the needed libraries to run this prg*"

-NumPy (numpy): For numerical computations.
+{1.NumPy (numpy): For numerical computations.

-Pandas (pandas): For data manipulation and analysis.
+2.Pandas (pandas): For data manipulation and analysis.

-Scikit-Learn (sklearn): For machine learning tasks, including text classification.
+3.Scikit-Learn (sklearn): For machine learning tasks, including text classification.

-Seaborn (seaborn): For data visualization.
+4.Seaborn (seaborn): For data visualization.

-Matplotlib (matplotlib): For data visualization.
+5.Matplotlib (matplotlib): For data visualization.}

 =>You can install these libraries using pip:(open cmd or create an venv for better portability)